 Brooklands, Grasslands and the Village lie within Flood Zone 3 and therefore flooding issues represent a major consideration for the design of new development.
-Actual flood risk today includes flood depths of 500mm (0.5m) for some homes along the seafront in the (0.5% AEP), and rises to depths of 3m and above for the same AEP, taking into account climate change over the next 100 years.
+Actual flood risk today includes flood depths of 1300mm (1.3m) for some homes along the seafront in the design (0.5% AEP) flood event, and rises to depths of 3m and above over the next 100 years.
 Not only the residential areas, but also the only road in and out of the settlement at present, are predicted to be severely inundated in both over-topping and breach scenarios, when climate change is taken into account.

 It is therefore essential that new development - whether a replacement dwelling or more comprehensive schemes - is designed to an appropriate level of safety, flood resistance and flood resilience.
-It is also important to ensure that substandard homes which are not currently flood safe, can be rebuilt or replaced with on-plot with homes that offer a better standard of safety and quality.
+It is also important to ensure that substandard homes which are not currently flood safe, can be rebuilt or replaced on-plot with homes that offer a better standard of safety and quality.
 Tendring District Council has worked closely with the Environment Agency to establish this guidance regarding designing for betterment and flood safety.